JamesLRobbins/clickyGame/README.md

 Seems easy?
 However, the image rearrange once clicked.

-What's the highest score you get get?
+What's the highest score you can get?